 The Woodstock area is a haven for restaurants serving up dishes made with local ingredients.
-In addition to breakfasts at The Village Inn of Woodstock we had an outdoor lunch on the flower filled patio at Mon Vert Cafe, in the center of town.
-The delicious sandwiches are served on Red Hen Bakery breads.
-The Prince and the Pauper is a charming restaurant located on green and leafy Elm Street.
+In addition to breakfasts at The Village Inn of Woodstock, we had an outdoor lunch on the flower filled patio at Mon Vert Cafe, in the center of town.
+The delicious sandwiches are served on Red Hen Bakery bread.
+The Prince and the Pauper is a charming restaurant located on the green and leafy Elm Street.
 Waitstaff are polite and friendly, the food is delicious, and a calm ambiance made our dinner a highlight of our Woodstock visit.

 More casual restaurants include Mountain Creamery which serves homemade ice cream including VT maple walnut.
 If the thought of a hamburger and seafood shack next to a river sounds appealing don’t miss White Cottage Snack Bar.
 The restaurant has picnic tables and chairs along the Ottauquechee River.
 On hot days put your feet in the river and cool down or skim rocks along the water.

-A visit to Woodstock would not be complete without a stop at the Woodstock Farmers Market for all foods Vermont including cheese, produce, maple syrup products, baked goods and sandwiches.
+A visit to Woodstock would not be complete without a stop at the Woodstock Farmers Market for all foods Vermont including cheese, produce, maple syrup products, baked goods, and sandwiches.

 Finally, when heading home from Woodstock here are a few recommended stops.
 Glassmaker, Simon Pearce’s flagship store and restaurant are located in nearby Quechee.
 Simon Pearce is known for its crystal, lead-free handmade glass pieces.
 Visitors can watch glass blowers at work.